RT @EammonJacobs: Top Gun: Maverick is pure cinema. That’s it, that’s the tweet. No seriously, it’s one of those rare flicks that reminds…

 The Europe brand of sesame bars is deliciously tasty and you can see all those sesame seeds.
 You’d be forgiven for thinking these treats were a healthy snack option, right up until the moment you turn the pack over.

-Based on the total sugars per 100g (and the fact that any ‘sugars’ here are the added kind), one third of the bar is sugar!
+Based on the total sugars per 100 grams (and the fact that any ‘sugars’ here are the added kind), one third of the bar is sugar!

 Here’s how the numbers appeared on the back of the label: